NCI-CGR/MineSV/README.md

   Command run: conf=/path/to/config.yaml snakemake -p -s /path/to/Snakefile_SV_scaffold --use-singularity --singularity-args "-B /path/to/input:/input,/ttemp/sv:/scratch,/path/to/refGenomes:/ref,/path/to/SV_out:/output,/path/to/pipeline:/exec" --rerun-incomplete --cluster "qsub -V -S /bin/sh -q queue.q -o /path/to/SV_out/logs -j y" --jobs 8 --latency-wait 300 &> /path/to/SV_out/logs/MoCCA-SV_201904041317.out
   ```

   - Note that for troubleshooting, you can re-run the command printed in this log with additional snakemake command line options, like `-n` for a dry run or `--dag ... | dot -Tsvg > dag.svg` to visualize the directed acyclic graph.
-See snakemake documentation for more details.
+See Snakemake documentation for more details.

 ### VI.
 Output